How your operation actually shows up. Across humans and AI.

 What Perform means.

-Perform is the work of showing up consistently across a team.
+Perform is the work of showing up consistently across an operation.
 Not the work of writing scripts.
 Not the work of monitoring dashboards.
-The work of agreeing what a good conversation sounds like, and calibrating to that bar every week.
+The work of agreeing what a good conversation sounds like, calibrating to that bar every week, and scoring every interaction against it.
+The team's interactions and the AI's, against one standard.

 Most CX teams have a vague sense of "good."
 Senior agents carry it in their heads.
-New hires absorb it through osmosis.
-Quality scoring catches the worst cases.
-Nobody can answer the question "what does great look like, today, on this customer's situation?" with anything specific.
+The AI runs on a system prompt nobody calibrated.
+New hires absorb a third version through osmosis.
+Quality scoring catches the worst cases on the human side; the AI's vendor dashboard reports against its own metrics.
+Nobody can answer the question "what does great look like, today, on this customer's situation?" consistently across both populations.

 That's the gap Perform names.
 The bar isn't written down.
-The rubric isn't shared.
-The calibration cadence is monthly at best.
+The standard isn't shared.
+The AI's behavior is calibrated by a vendor CSM the team has never met.
+The calibration cadence is monthly at best, and one-sided when it happens.
 Agents fly on instinct.
 Managers grade on instinct.
-Quality drifts.
+The AI drifts on whatever the prompt last said.
+Quality drifts everywhere.

-Haven's Perform module builds the shared rubric first.
+Haven's Perform module builds the shared standard first.
 Three to five named dimensions.
 Four named levels per dimension.
-Live calibration on real conversations weekly.
+Every interaction scored against it, human and AI alike, in real time.
 The bar becomes legible.
 New hires onboard against it.
+The AI is built on it.
 Senior agents teach against it.
-Quality stops drifting.
+Quality stops drifting on either side.

 The work isn't fancy.
-It's a craft skill that's been buried under "QA software" for ten years.
-Haven names it, structures it, and shares it.
+It's a craft skill that's been buried under "QA software" for ten years and split across two stacks for the last two.
+Haven names it, structures it, and holds it across both populations.
 That's the function.

 The progression.
 Four levels.

-"Good" lives in senior agents' heads.
-Quality is monitored after the fact.
+"Good" lives in senior agents' heads, and in whatever the AI's system prompt last said.
+Quality is monitored after the fact on the human side.
+The AI's behavior is read by a vendor dashboard nobody verifies.
 New hires learn through ride-alongs.
-Calibration is monthly or quarterly, often skipped.
+Calibration is monthly or quarterly, one-sided, often skipped.

 - No shared definition of good